Towson, Maryland: 1900s

 In 1839, Epsom Chapel became the first Christian house of worship in Towson, used by various denominations.
 Due to population growth in the late 19th and early 20th centuries, several churches were built to serve the community, such as Calvary Baptist Church, Immaculate Conception Catholic Church, Trinity Episcopal Church, First Methodist Church, and Towson Presbyterian Church.
 Epsom Chapel was demolished in 1950 when Goucher College sold a portion of its property for development of the Towson Plaza shopping center, now Towson Town Center.
 First Methodist Church moved in 1958 to land also acquired from Goucher College, and is now Towson United Methodist Church.

 Author Robert Coston, who grew up in the area of Towson now called "Historic East Towson", recalled in an interview the unique African-American history of that area during the mid-century:

 I think that the Towson, Maryland area that I am familiar with differs from other parts of Maryland because of the proximity to one of the largest slave plantations in the country.
 The Ridgely Plantation which owned all of the property from Baltimore County to Baltimore City and other surrounding areas. ...
 This was a very unique place of which I have never heard of any equal to it.
 Every African American school age child in Baltimore County had to attend school at some point at Carver in East Towson. ...
 I realize now that as a youngster the older African Americans avoided talking about slavery or the nearby Ridgely Plantation because they themselves were not too far removed from slavery itself.

+Prior to the passage of the Fair Housing Act of 1968, racially restrictive covenants were used in Towson to exclude African-Americans and other minorities.

 Geography

 Towson is located at 39°23′35″N 76°36′34″W (39.392980, −76.609562).

 According to the United States Census Bureau, the CDP has a total area of 14.2 sqmi, of which 14.0 sqmi is land and 0.2 sqmi (1.06%) is water.

 The community is located immediately north of Baltimore City, inside the Beltway (I-695), east of I-83 and along York Road.
 Its census boundaries include Pikesville to the west, Lutherville and Hampton to the north, Parkville to the east, and Baltimore to the south.

-Major neighborhoods in Towson include: Anneslie, Idlewylde, Greenbriar, Southland Hills, Rodgers Forge, Stoneleigh, Wiltondale, Towson Manor Village, Hunt Crest Estates, Knollwood-Donnybrook, East Towson, Loch Raven Village and West Towson.
-Ruxton, which lies to the west, is sometimes considered a part of Towson.
+Major neighborhoods in Towson include: Anneslie, Idlewylde, Fellowship Forest, Greenbrier, Southland Hills, Rodgers Forge, Stoneleigh, Wiltondale, Towson Manor Village, Hunt Crest Estates, Knollwood-Donnybrook, Campus Hills, East Towson, Knettishall, Loch Raven Village and West Towson.
+Ruxton and Riderwood, which lie to the west, are considered a part of Towson.
 Eudowood is a Towson neighborhood named after Eudocia, the wife of Dr. John T. Stansbury, on whose former estate it is situated.